 Cookers and microwaves

 - Keep electrical leads, tea towels and cloths away from the cooker.

-- Keen the oven, hob and grill clean.
+- Keep the oven, hob and grill clean.
 A build-up of fat and grease can easily catch fire.

 - Don't put anything metallic inside the microwave.